henriqueguedes-developer/ReactRoutesRedbeanPHP/README.md

 	Set port to run this server<br>
     *port=3000*
 - cors<br>
-	Set CORS domain to access<br>
+	Set CORS domain to access this server<br>
     *cors=https://paulosouza.info*
 - dsn<br>
 	Set DSN to your database.
 If don't set this, the server create a SQLite database to you.<br>
     *dsn=mysql:host=127.0.0.1:3306\\\;dbname=test*
 - user<br>
-	Set user can access your database<br>
+	Set the user can access your database<br>
     *user=root*
 - pass<br>
-	Set password from user access your database<br>
+	Set the user password to your database<br>
     *pass=123456*
 - freeze<br>
 	If set like TRUE, this server preserves your schemas and cannot create a new tables or change schemas anymore<br>